Janaherself/sorpresa/README.md

 Welcome to Sorpresa, the backend API that powers your e-commerce dreams, nightmares, and everything in between.
 Built with Node.js, TypeScript, Express, PostgreSQL, and enough caffeine to fuel a small city.

-This README will walk you through installation, setup, running scripts, database configuration, and how not to turn using this API into the worst surprize ever.
+This README will walk you through installation, setup, running scripts, database configuration, and how not to turn using this API into the worst surprise ever.

 The REQUIREMENTS.md will have all the API routes alongside a detailed database schema, don't forget to check it out!